streamnative/pulsarctl/docs/en/developer-guide.md

 ### Write create.go

-Under normal circumstances, each command file consists of two functions, `CreateTopicCmd` and `doCreateTopic`, as follows:
+In general, each command file consists of two functions, `CreateTopicCmd` and `doCreateTopic`.
+Details are as follows:
 ```
 func CreateTopicCmd(vc *cmdutils.VerbCmd) {
 	var desc pulsar.LongDescription